uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

 In order to manage the complex translation pipeline, an autmoation bot is used to perform the following tasks:

 - Updating source message files with new translatable system strings.
-- Pushing source files to crowdin for translation.
+- Pushing source files to Crowdin for translation.
 - Downloading updated metadata for in-context translation mode on dev deployment.
 - Downloading completed translations for release.